 - helping to maintain the standards of physics qualifications through the review and accreditation of tertiary physics courses

-- expressing the views and interests of physicists to government bodies and other employers
+- expressing the views and interests of physicists to government bodies and other employers, both directly and though our membership of Science and Technology Australia

 - promoting the value and interest of physics as a discipline